verse-lab/bythos/Properties/README.md

 The proof is relatively straightforward, but some notions must be captured to avoid writing (too many) repeated proof scripts.

 Here, one of the notions can be called *monoticity*.
 The intuition is
 - In this protocol (and possibly also in some other protocols), information increases monotonically.
 For example, the size of $P_{sent}$ will never decrease.
-And the set of received certificates on a node (from $\mathsf{ConfirmMsg}$s) will never be reduced (at least for the current design).
+And the set of received certificates on a node (from $\mathsf{ConfirmMsg}$ s) will never be reduced (at least for the current design).
 - Some growing information only affects related components of the invariant.
 That is, after a system step, some information will change; and in order to re-establish the invariant, we only need to prove those components affected by the changed information.

 ### Monoticity of $P_{sent}$